Huckcity/milestone-project-five/README.md

     - Users can contribute to the development cost by inserting an amount to contribute, and adding the item to the cart
     - The features contribution progress is automatically tracked and updated in a progress bar as users contribute
     - Users receive a discount relating to the number of previous contributions made at a rate of 1.5% up to a maximum of 30%
-    - All tickets have a comment section where users can post and relevant information or discussion on the ticket.

 - Blog
     - Users can create blog posts with any content they feel relevant